The Chewing Gum Task Force

 How the task force works

 The investment is used to fund grants for councils for street cleansing, which may include funding internal cleansing teams, outsourcing to contractors or investing in specialist equipment.
 A bespoke prevention package of targeted behaviour change signage and advice are provided to councils for free alongside the grant.
 The grant application process and evaluation is managed by Keep Britain Tidy, with representatives from the four nations determining which councils get awards.
 The prevention package is managed by Behaviour Change, who also work with four selected councils to evaluate change in littering behaviour over the long term.

 This toolkit of behaviour change interventions

 Chewing gum manufacturer Mars Wrigley has invested in campaigns and partnerships addressing litter across the UK for many years.
 Most recently, through a 5-year innovation programme and collaboration with Behaviour Change, they worked with local partners to test a range of ways to encourage responsible behaviour, which resulted in this set of proven interventions to reduce gum littering.
-These interventions are now being deployed by the Chewing Gum Taskforce to encourage responsible disposal of gum.
+These interventions are now being deployed by the Chewing Gum Task Force to encourage the responsible disposal of gum.